Farooqui dynasty: Miran Mubarak Khan Faroqi II

 Jama Masjid on top of Asirgarh (Asir) Fort.

 After the death of Miran Muhammad the nobles of Khandesh installed his son Raja on the throne.
 But Miran Mubarak, the brother of Miran Muhammad, soon deposed him.
 After the death of Bahadur Shah, the nobles of Gujarat decided to put Mahmud Khan (Mahmud Shah III), the son of Latif Khan (rebel brother of Bahadur Shah) on the throne.
 Miran Mubarak refused to hand over Mahmud Khan who was in his custody.
 The Gujarat army defeated him and took back Mahmud Shah.
 Again, when he supported a rebel Gujarat officer Imad-ul-Mulk, he had to face again the Gujarat army led by Mahmud Shah.
 Later, he signed a treaty with Gujarat and acquired the districts of Sultanpur and Nandurbar.

 The last sultan of Malwa, Baz Bahadur after being defeated by Akbar in 1561, took refuge in Khandesh.
 The Mughal general Pir Muhammad Khan followed him to Khandesh, devastated the kingdom and overran Burhanpur.
 Miran Mubarak asked Tufal Khan of Berar for help.
 The joint army of Berar and Khandesh defeated Pir Muhammad Khan, re-occupied Malwa and re-instated Baz Bahadur.
 Miran Mubarak died on December 24, 1566.

 Miran Muhammad Shah Faroqi II

 Miran Muhammad Shah II succeeded his father Miran Mubarak.
 Immediately after his accession, a noble of Gujarat, Changiz Khan attacked and captured Nandurbar and proceeded towards Thalner.
 With the assistance sent by Tufal Khan, Miran Muhammad II defeated him and reoccupied the lost territories.
 Next, he claimed his stake to the throne of Gujarat and advanced towards Ahmedabad but was defeated very badly and finally Akbar annexed Gujarat in 1572 CE.
-In 1574 CE, Murtaza Nizam Shah of Ahmadnagar annexed Berar.
+In 1574 CE, Murtaza Nizam Shah of Ahmadnagar Sultanate annexed Berar sultanate.
 Miran Muhammad II sent an army to support a pretender in Berar.
 In retaliation, Ahmadnagar army marched inside Khandesh, overran Burhanpur and followed him to Asirgarh.
 He had to pay a huge indemnity to buy peace with Ahmadnagar.
 He died of illness in 1576.